Jeffrey Hughes: Naval career

-On September 24, 2017, Hughes' command, Expeditionary Strike Group Kearsarge which included the amphibious assault ship USS Kearsarge and the dock landing ship USS Oak Hill along with the 2,400 marines of 26th Marine Expeditionary Unit, deployed off the coast of Puerto Rico to coordinate naval relief efforts after Hurricane Maria.
+On 24 September 2017, Hughes' command, Expeditionary Strike Group Kearsarge which included the amphibious assault ship USS Kearsarge and the dock landing ship USS Oak Hill along with the 2,400 marines of 26th Marine Expeditionary Unit, deployed off the coast of Puerto Rico to coordinate naval relief efforts after Hurricane Maria.
 The ships had previously been prepositioned to the south of the island to assist in the recovery efforts once the hurricane had passed.

 In March 2018, Hughes assumed command of Navy Personnel Command and became Deputy Chief of Naval Personnel.
-On November 12, 2020, he was nominated for promotion to vice admiral and assignment as Deputy Chief of Naval Operations for Warfighting Development.
-On December 14, 2020, his nomination was confirmed by voice vote of the full United States Senate.
+On 12 November 2020, he was nominated for promotion to vice admiral and assignment as Deputy Chief of Naval Operations for Warfighting Development.
+On 14 December 2020, his nomination was confirmed by voice vote of the full United States Senate.
+In May 2023, he was nominated for assignment as the deputy chief of staff for capability development of Allied Command Transformation.

 Hughes' decorations include the Navy Distinguished Service Medal, Defense Superior Service Medal, the Legion of Merit (four awards), and the Meritorious Service Medal (two awards).